 Screenshot of ExpressVPN's website showing its independent audits listThe list of ExpressVPN audits goes on to 2018, so it can't be captured in one screenshot

-ExpressVPN’s TrustedServer technology (RAM-only servers) automatically wipes all data during each reboot, so your information isn’t stored on its servers either.
-Its British Virgin Islands jurisdiction adds another layer of privacy since the country has no data retention laws.
+Its TrustedServer technology (RAM-only servers) automatically wipes all data during each reboot, so your information isn’t stored on its servers either.
+Being based in the British Virgin Islands adds another layer of privacy, as the jurisdiction has no data retention laws.
 More importantly, its privacy claims have been proven in real-world situations.
 When Turkish authorities seized one of ExpressVPN’s servers in 2017, they couldn't extract any user data.

 Our speed tests showed impressive results across ExpressVPN's server network.
-For example, we only lost 5% speed on nearby servers and 18% on long-distance connections.
-These fast speeds make it perfect for torrenting large files privately.
-We could download a copyright-free 4 GB file in under 3 minutes.
+For example, we only lost 6% speed on nearby servers and 17% on long-distance connections.
+This performance is largely due to its 10Gbps servers and speed-optimized Lightway protocol.
+These fast and consistent speeds make it perfect for torrenting large files, streaming in UHD, and playing competitive games privately from anywhere.

 Useful Features